-- In Continuous mode with Bit Synchronizer, the receiver will start locking its Bit Synchronizer on a minimum or 12 bits of received preamble (see section 3.5.12 for details), before the reception of correct Data, or Sync Word (if enabled) can occur. - In Continuous mode without Bit Synchronizer, valid data will be available on DIO2/DATA right after the RxReady interrupt. - In Packet mode, the receiver will start locking its Bit Synchronizer on a minimum or 12 bits of received preamble (see section 3.5.12 for details), before the reception of correct Data, or Sync Word (if enabled) can occur.
+- ٠ In Continuous mode with Bit Synchronizer, the receiver will start locking its Bit Synchronizer on a minimum or 12 bits of received preamble (see section 3.4.14 for details), before the reception of correct Data, or Sync Word (if enabled) can occur. - ٠ In Continuous mode without Bit Synchronizer, valid data will be available on DIO2/DATA right after the RxReady interrupt. - ٠ In Packet mode, the receiver will start locking its Bit Synchronizer on a minimum or 12 bits of received preamble (see section 3.4.14 for details), before the reception of correct Data, or Sync Word (if enabled) can occur.

-4.2.5.
+4.2.3.
 Optimized Frequency Hopping Sequences

-In a frequency hopping-like application, it is required to turn off the transmitter when hopping from one channel to another, to avoid spectral splatter and obtain the best spectral purity.
+In a frequency hopping-like application, it is required to turn off the receiver when hopping from one channel to another, to optimize the hopping sequence:

-- ◆ Transmitter hop from Ch A to Ch B: it is advised to step through the Rx mode:

-- (0) SX1231 is in Tx mode in Ch A

-- (1) Program the SX1231 in Rx mode

-- (2) Change the carrier frequency in the RegFrf registers

-- (3) Turn the transceiver back to Tx mode

-- (4) Respect the Tx start procedure, described in section 4.2.2

-- Receiver hop from Ch A to Ch B:
+Receiver hop from Ch A to Ch B:

-- (0) SX1231 is in Rx mode in Ch A
+- (0) SX1239 is in Rx mode in Ch A

-- (1) Change the carrier frequency in the RegFrf registers Program the SX1231 in FS mode
+- (1) Change the carrier frequency in the RegFrf registers

-- (2) Program the SX1231 in FS mode
+- (2) Program the SX1239 in FS mode

-- (3) Turn the transceiver back to Rx mode
+- (3) Turn the receiver back to Rx mode

 - (4) Respect the Rx start procedure, described in section 4.2.4

-Note all sequences described above are assuming that the sequencer is turned on (SequencerOff=0 in RegOpMode).
+Note the above sequence assumes that the sequencer is turned on (SequencerOff=0 in RegOpMode).